jakblak/MEAN-Projects/README.md

 - if using $resource, use .query instead of .then   (example in looksAPI)

 - *Current Features*
-- - authentication, scraping (pint), upload images, show All Looks & User Looks
+- - authentication, scraping (pint), saves + updates view
+- upload images, show All Looks & User Looks

 ## 'New Project'